cjdsie/wirefy/README.md

 ## Changelog

+*	v2.0.6 Reorganized and consolidated JS files into the plugin.js
 *   v2.0.5 Several fixes to the Grid and base.css.
 As well as a new class for Galleries.
 Added Templates for faster builds.
 *   v2.0.3 Reduced Image sizes for increased compression overall
 *	v2.0.2 Added SASS support
 *	v2.0.1 Committed v2.0.1

+##Contributing

+Anyone and everyone is welcome to [contribute](/cjdsie/wirefy/master/CONTRIBUTING.md).
+Help make Wirefy the best responsive wireframe tool.

 ## Project information